-Sarah has worked at Tesla for almost four years, focusing on workforce development and the skilled trades, but we share a lot in common where growing up the message was always go to school, get accepted into a four year college, get your degree, and then start a great job, right?
-But we both graduated about two years apart, right towards the end of the great recession.
-And that led to something else.
-The Sarah and I both have in common after we graduated from a university of California school with that coveted four year degree, we both had a job where it was our responsibility to remember somebody else’s coffee order.
+Sarah has worked at Tesla for almost four years, focusing on workforce development and the skilled trades, but we share a lot in common where growing up the message was always go to school, get accepted into a four-year college, get your degree, and then start a great job, right?
+But we both graduated about two years apart, right towards the end of the Great Recession.
+And that led to something else that Sarah and I both have in common.
+After we graduated from a University of California school with that coveted four-year degree, we both had a job where it was our responsibility to remember somebody else’s coffee order.

 Sarah Budriunas (02:03):

 They had wanted coffee, which is one of my administrative duties was to give everyone coffee when they came in and, you know, they were probably not aware of how their tone sounded, but they were barking around.
 They wanted three creams, four sugars.
 And I had the summit when I stepped out of the building after that.
 And I said, what am I doing?